Astridge Postgraduate Research Scholarship

 - On its completion, the results will be made available to the Institution for inclusion in our library of papers and for use in Professional Engineering magazine, etc.

-- The postgraduate receiving the award is also expected to provide a short presentation on the results of the study to the Student Seminar on airworthiness/safety that the Institution of Mechanical Engineers’ Airworthiness Technical Activities Committee (AIRTAC) organises and runs each year.
+- The postgraduate receiving the award is also expected to provide a short presentation on the results of the study to the Student Seminar on Airworthiness/Safety organised by Institution of Mechanical Engineers’ Airworthiness Technical Activities Committee (AIRTAC) each year.